 If you are married or in any relationship, you should not make these decisions on your own.
 You will probably fail if your spouse or significant other is not on the same page as you.
 So instead, have a meeting and discuss your plans for how to get through the holiday season with your spouse.

 Remember: what is important and integral to you may not be important and integral to your spouse.
 So make sure that any decision you make takes both of your very real needs into consideration.

 If your children are old enough, you can include them in the discussion as well.
 What things do they look forward to all year?
 What things are they OK to ditch?
 For example, you don’t want to splurge on ice-skating for the whole family when they aren’t actually into it- or worse, they complain the whole time!
 (They may still complain the whole time, but usually, when kids plan and take ownership of any activity or decision, they complain less and cooperate more.
 Win-win!)

 3 Tips To Help You Through the Holiday Season on a Dime:

 1. Can you make it yourself?
 Are there some things that you can make yourself to save some money?

 2. Coupons and deals.
 Keep an eye out for any deals on the items you want.
-For example, Starbucks runs special promotions either on their own or in conjunction with credit cards.
+For example, Starbucks runs special promotions either on its own or in conjunction with credit cards.
 Utilize those deals and plan your treats around sale days.

-There is no need to deprive yourself during the holidays season (unless you are really, really poor) but it doesn’t mean you should go all out and rack up credit card debt on candy canes.
+There is no need to deprive yourself during the holidays season (unless you are really, really poor), but it doesn’t mean you should go all out and rack up credit card debt on candy canes.

-Plan, budget, be realistic and enjoy the holiday treats guilt-free!
+Plan, budget, be realistic, and enjoy the holiday treats guilt-free!